aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

 ----

-\* South Africa has five categories for demographic analysis of the population - "Black African", "Coloured", "Asian",  "White" and "Other".
-Respondants to surveys must self-identify as one of these categories, for the purposes of census data.
+\* South Africa has five categories for demographic analysis of the population - "Black African", "Coloured", "Indian/Asian",  "White" and "Other".
+Respondants to surveys must self-identify as one of these categories, for the purposes of census data; the actual self-identification of individuals who are classified as one of the first three categories varies with politics and age ("Black" and "People of Colour" being the usual identifications).

 Thanks to: Dianne "DiFibrillator" Silva (Chair) & Delia "Deeablo" du Toit (Secretary) from Golden City Rollers, Rachael "StingRay" Allgaier (Admin Chair) from Cape Town Rollergirls, Lucia de Almeida ( ) from Durban Ciy Rollers and Laura "Misty Crashtag" El Capitano (Social Media Chair?) from P-Town Roller Derby for contributing to this article.